KEET: Technical information

-Subchannels

-The station's digital signal is multiplexed:
+Subchannel

 Analog-to-digital conversion

-KEET shut down its analog signal, over VHF channel 13, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal remained on its pre-transition VHF channel 11.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 13.
+KEET shut down its analog signal, over VHF channel 13, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal remained on its pre-transition VHF channel 11, using virtual channel 13.